 Working with DOC

 Many trail groups work closely with the Department of Conservation (DOC).
-DOC can provide help and advice on how to develop your trail in a way that supports our environment and protects nature.
-This page contains a list of resources that DOC provides which will help groups as you build and maintain and enhance your trail.
+DOC can provide help and advice on developing your trail in ways that support our environment and protect nature.
+This page contains a list of resources that DOC provides, which will help groups as you build, maintain and enhance your trail.

 This legislation establishes the Department of Conservation to manage all conservation land and other natural and historic resources.
 DOC’s role is to: